 I’ll be honest, I struggled with what to call this article.
-I knew I wanted it to be a comprehensive overview of all things garden furniture.
-Initially, it was entitled ‘a guide to…’ but 101 just sound a little more succinct and snappy.
+I knew I wanted it to be a comprehensive overview of all things Garden Furniture.
+Initially, it was entitled ‘a guide to...’ but Garden Furniture 101 just sound a little more succinct and snappy.
 A starter.
 A primer.
 A comprehensive introduction.
 Everything you ever wanted to know about garden furniture but were afraid to ask.

 For anybody purchasing new garden furniture there’s a number of questions we should all ask before we buy, but especially if you're a first time buyer...